juju4/security-recon-survey-docs/project/project_survey.md

   * Good settings for password rules based on NIST guidance and check against trivial+compromised password
   * Passwordless options with choice for users (mobile phone or app, hardware token, biometrics...)
   * MFA enforced for critical actions based on risk
-  * Password reset with best practices be it online, phone or else
+  * Password reset with best practices be it online, phone or else. if using MFA, should do for reset too or similar.
 * Data takeout mechanisms
 * Support with good authentications
 * Abuse or security issues report options